where2night/server/README.md

 		{
 		    For 0 to "i": {

-		    	           "idProfile": <idProfile of all users who sent you a message without reading>
+		    	           "idProfile" : <idProfile of all users who sent you a message without reading>
+		    	           "name"      :<Friend's name>
+                           "surnames"  :<Friend's surnames>
 		    }

 		    //if it is null, don't new messages